 Staff engagement offers one of the most compelling efforts an organization can initiate and sustain.
 Engaged staff are those who are visibly and genuinely keen to do their job.
 They understand what is most important to the organization, and they do their utmost to support it.
 They 'go the extra mile,' when it comes to tough assignments or deadlines.

-Writing for Gallup Business Journal, Susan Sorenson noted in her article - How Employee Engagement Drives Growth - a refrain that Gallup has researched and emphasized for several years:
+How Employee Engagement Drives Growth - a refrain that Gallup has researched and emphasized for several years:

 Concentrating on employee engagement can help companies withstand, and possibly even thrive, in tough economic times.